 Mānuka (Leptospermum scoparium) grows as a shrub or small tree up to 6 m tall, in forest edges or areas of reverting pasture.
 The flowers are small and designed to be pollinated by native bees and flies, but the honey bee also works this flower to produce this remarkable honey.

 Our ancestors used Mānuka for a range of medicinal purposes – the bark was boiled and the infusion drunk or applied externally to relieve pain.
 Infusions of the bark, capsules and seed were also applied to burns and wounds, or for treating mouth, throat and eye affliction, and to reduce fever.
 Mānuka was also used to treat wounds on horses and other domestic animals.

 Mānuka Honey is now world-famed for its unique properties.
 New Zealand’s food regulations do not allow us to promote the benefits of Mānuka Honey for human health, but Mānuka Honey has been the focus of extensive scientific research that tells a compelling story of well-being and healing!
 Just google to find this out for yourself.

 Science has shown that methyglyoxal (MG or MGO) is the compound occurring naturally in Mānuka Honey that makes it so special.
 That’s why we measure the MG in our Mānuka Honey and use this as our rating system.
-It’s clear, honest and directly based on what Mānuka Honey actually contains.
-We reject the use of other fabricated rating systems or trademarks that do not refer directly to MG or MGO.
+It’s clear, honest and directly based on what Mānuka Honey actually contains, unlike other rating systems or trademarks that do not refer directly to MG or MGO.

 Our Mānuka Honey is an amber honey, with that distinctive medicinal and earthy taste, but it is lighter on the palate than some other Mānuka Honeys.
 Use Mānuka Honey daily as an elixir or tonic, for drinks and in your cooking for that special dish.